-This guidance was updated on 16 September 2021; click here to see the latest version
+This guidance was updated on 16 September 2021; click here to see that update

 On the 1st September 2021 the Joint Committee on Vaccination and Immunisation (JCVI), who advise the Government about vaccines, gave advice on a third dose of the COVID vaccination .
 All adults in the UK have been offered two doses of COVID vaccine but a third dose will currently only be offered to people with suppressed immune systems, that is people whose immune system is weaker because of medical conditions or treatments .